7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 • If you find any mascara remover to be too harsh, moisten the cotton pad with warm water before you apply the removal ingredient.

 Removing your makeup doesn't have to be a painstaking process.
-There are many products and ingredients that can do the job just as effectively, and often times are more affordable, than store-bought alternatives.
-See what works for you and find a method that is quick, easy, and above all else, comfortable.
+There are many products and ingredients that can do the job just as effectively — and often more affordably — than store-bought alternatives.
+There's no need to carry yesterday's mascara around with you like a dead weight.
+Instead, clean up last night's mess with these surefire alternatives.